tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 ```
 If the statement passed to `if` is `true` (in this case if given name is equal to my name) then the first block of code is going to be executed (we would see "It is my name!" in the console), otherwise execution starts with `else` block (we would see "It is not my name!" in the console).

 Now imagine if we had to compare a lot of names and depending on the name do different things.
-C# has us covered with `switch` statement which is nothing more than fancy alternative to `if-else`:
+C# has us covered with `switch` statement which is nothing more than a fancy alternative to `if-else`:
 ```csharp
 var givenName = Console.ReadLine();